 Avoid any obscure extensions, like .blog or .xyz.
 They sound fun and quirky, but people have a hard time remembering them and this type of extension may not rank as well.
 You might be able to snag a domain like mom.ninja (a real domain, available at godaddy for $250) for your mom blog, which is cool because it's a single-word domain, but my advice would be to still go for something else in the .com realm.
 You could easily just modify your choice to themomninja.com (also available)

 The main exception to this rule would be if you ONLY wanted to get viewers from a specific country.
 Domains like .co.uk perform well in The UK, and .au/.ca perform great in their respective countries.
+For example cryptolifestyle.in could target cryptocurrency enthusiasts located in India.
+After all, the laws regarding cryptocurrency in India are unique to that country, so it wouldn't make sense attracting users from the USA or otherwise.

 It’s also important to have a website name that is memorable and unique.
 It’s no good having a name that is similar to half a dozen other sites or one that simply confuses your audience.
 I hope I never see another travel blog named “nomadic” something.